ASEE Executive Committee Meeting

 Dr. Dominik May

 Dominik May is Assistant Professor in the School of Environmental, Civil, Agricultural and Mechanical Engineering and member of the Engineering Education Transformations Institute of the University of Georgia.
-He conducts research in online engineering education and focuses on developing broader educational strategies for the design and use of online engineering equipment, putting these into practice and provide the evidence base for further development efforts.
-He has long history of funding by the German Federal Ministry of Education and Research and he is part of the executive committee of the International Association of Online Engineering.
+He conducts research in online engineering education and focuses on developing broader educational strategies for the design and use of online engineering equipment, putting these into practice and providing the evidence base for further development efforts.
+He has a long history of funding by the German Federal Ministry of Education and Research and he is part of the executive committee of the International Association of Online Engineering.

 Free ticketed event

 A recent survey asked department chairs, faculty, and employers in the Materials Science field to rate the importance of incorporating Computational Materials Science and Engineering (CMSE) into the undergraduate curricula, ways in which it could be incorporated, current offerings in CMSE, software tools that are taught and used, and more.
-The responses, reported in a 2018 paper published in The Journal of The Minerals, Metals & Materials Society, “point to a continued need for modules, including software tools and educational materials, that can be readily implemented by materials faculty r ... (continued)
+The responses, reported in a 2018 paper published in The Journal of The Minerals, Metals & Materials Society, “point to a continued need for modules, including software tools and educational materials, that can be readily implemented by materials faculty re ... (continued)

 Dr. Lan Li

 Dr. Lan (Samantha) Li is an assistant professor at Micron School of Materials Science and Engineering (MSMSE), Boise State University in Idaho.
 She has expertise in computational modeling techniques.
 She teaches undergraduate and graduate students different computational modeling methods, such as density functional theory, phase field, and finite element, and outreaches to K-12 kids to promote the field and STEM education.
 Dr. Li assists MSMSE in integrating computational modeling training into MSE undergraduate core curriculum.